ADD A SNORKEL SPOT

 Turtle Hot Spots

 Both Australia and America are home to 6 of the 7 sea turtle species.
 Kemp’s Ridley turtle is not in Australian waters and America misses out on the Flatback turtle.
+See where you can swim with turtles in Australia.

 Global Distribution